-Chi Che Wang Playlot Park is located in the Lakeview community (on Diversey Parkway, approximately 2 ½ blocks east of Damen Avenue).
+Chi Che Wang Playlot Park is 1.99 acres and it is located in the Lakeview community (on Diversey Parkway, approximately 2 ½ blocks east of Damen Avenue).
 The new ADA soft-surface playground is a favorite place for community children to spend the day.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Hamlin Park.